1. Purpose of Policy

 4.10 Risk management, compliance, audit and assurance

 4.10.1 Council is ultimately responsibility for risk management and for determining the appropriate level of risk that the University is prepared to accept.
-Council will ensure that a formal risk management system operates in accordance with the Enterprise Risk Management and Resilience – Governing Policy.
+Council will ensure that a formal risk management system operates in accordance with the Enterprise Risk Management – Governing Policy.

 4.10.2 Council will delegate to Audit and Risk Management Committee responsibility for monitoring audit and risk management activities at the University and advising on audit and risk management processes and measures.